tylerwillis/slides/README.md

+--This repo is deprecated--

 ## Tyler Willis Speaks

-On occasion I <a href="http://tylerwillis.org/speaking">talk</a>.
+On occasion I talk.
 Sometime's I use slides.
 Some of those slides are here.
-Visit <a href="http://tylerwillis.org/speaking">tylerwillis.org/speaking</a> if you're interested in having me speak.

 Some things I talk about:
 * Marketing